wi-fighters/56-form-exercise-natalia-solo/README.md

 </form>
 ```

-14. Add a second fieldset in the same form.
+2. Add a second fieldset in the same form.
 This time give it a `legend` of `Billing Address`.

-15. Copy in the fields from the previous example. **Use your judgment to decide** what you will need to change in your existing code so that your `id` and `name` attributes remain unique.
+3. Copy in the fields from the previous example. **Use your judgment to decide** what you will need to change in your existing code so that your `id` and `name` attributes remain unique.
 E.g. `deliveryStreet` and `billingStreet`.
 Do this for all applicable fields.

-16. Consider, what could you do to make your `datalist` implementation more DRY?
+4. Consider, what could you do to make your `datalist` implementation more DRY?

 ## Part 4: Responsive styling

-Let's start with big-picture layout.
+### Big-picture layout

-17. First, create some containers for the elements that we want to appear inline.
+1. First, create some containers for the elements that we want to appear inline.
 Add a `div` with the class `inline-container` around the following pairs of elements (in both fieldsets):

 - first + last name
 - street + number